jwodder/doapi/FUTURE.md

 - Make `DomainRecord` more robust with regards to potentially lacking a `doapi_manager` and/or `domain` object (cf. `JSObjectWithDroplet`)
 - Give `doapi` `account`, `kernel`, etc. methods?
+- Give `doapi` a `wait_objects` method that fetches each input object's last action, waits for it to complete, and returns the object fetched anew?
+    - Add special handling for Actions that just waits on & returns them normally?